jcohen66/claude-set-up-claude-on-a-project/README.md

    ```
    git push -u origin set-up-claude
    ```
-4. Open a Pull Request and submit it through the platform, which copies your branch for review.
+4. Open a Pull Request against the main repository, not your fork, and submit it through the platform, which copies your branch for review.

 Before you submit, make sure that: